 When I've finished, what course can I do next?

 This course comprises three terms across the academic year, after which you may move on to Piano workshop 8, or you may repeat this course to gain more experience.
 Your tutor will advise you.
+If you are new to City Lit piano classes, please take a moment to read our Piano Department page, which lists our full sequence of piano classes.

-Please note: we have multiple courses at different times throughout the week.
 You may wish to support your learning through a focus on reading, writing and hearing music and musical patterns.
 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.

 We’re sorry.
 We don’t have a bio ready for the tutor of this class at the moment, but we’re working on it!
 Watch this space.